Configuration

 end

-creates a regular clone, e.q. the full copy of the box image.
+Previously the provider created a full clone of the box image.

 - Linked clone creation is extremely faster than the full cloning, because there is no image copying process.

-- Linked clone requires much less disk space, because initially its hard disk image is less than 1Mb (it is bound to the parent's snapshot).
+- Linked clone requires much less disk space, because the initial hard disk image is less than 1Mb (it is bound to the parent's snapshot).

-- Full clone is a full image copy, which is independent from the box.
-Linked clones are bound to the specific snapshot of the box image.
-It means that box deletion will cause all its linked clones being corrupted.
-Then please, delete your boxes carefully!
+- Full clone is a full image copy, which is totally independent from the box.
+Linked clones are always bound to the specific snapshot of the box image.
+That means that the box deletion will make all its linked clones not working.
+Vagrant will warn you about such cases but you still need be careful when you delete boxes!

 Parallels Tools Auto-Update